gabbro246/archivetools/readme.md

   - `metadata`: Only uses file metadata dates.

 ### Delete Duplicate Files with `deleteallduplicate.py`
-Scans a directory for duplicate files and retains only the preferred file based on EXIF or metadata information.
+This script scans a specified directory for duplicate media files (JPEG images and MP4 videos) by comparing their hash values.
+The preferred file to keep is selected based on metadata or EXIF date, and the duplicates are deleted.

 **Usage:**
 ```bash